 Transfer Credit for School of Nursing

 Credit may be granted to transfer students who meet all admission requirements of the School of Nursing who have had a similar course in a regionally accredited college or university in the United States of America or its territories.
-If a student fails two nursing courses at another school or is dismissed for any reason, the student cannot be accepted into the University of Mobile School of Nursing program.
+If a student fails two nursing courses at another school, the student cannot be accepted into the University of Mobile School of Nursing program.
 All transfer students must have a minimum GPA of 2.75 on a 4.0 scale.
 Course equivalency is determined by the dean of the school.
 The University of Mobile does not accept transfer of clinical nursing courses.
 Transfer students must complete at least 35 hours of course work or validated nursing courses and at least one half of the nursing curriculum at the University of Mobile.
 Once admitted to the University, the student must complete all remaining courses at the University of Mobile.
 No transient study will be permitted.

 Testing in the Nursing Program

 All students participate in a specified standardized testing program.
 The cost of the program is the responsibility of the student and the non-refundable testing fee must be paid through the business office at the beginning of each academic period (semester) in which the student is enrolled in a clinical nursing course.
 Any cost for additional testing or repeat testing will be the responsibility of the student.

 Alabama Board of Nursing Regulations